IoT vs IIoT

 - Automation of manual processes

-- Predictive maintenance is a cornerstone of smart factories.
+- Predictive maintenance — the foundation of modern smart factories

-- Transforming from a product based model to services based model for customers
+- Transitioning from a product model to a services model

 IIoT Terms